 What types of supervision are offered by the CFT program?

 Supervision in the departmentally operated clinic, The Center for Healthy Families, is provided through a range of techniques including case discussion in supervision groups, live observation through one-way mirrors, session video–tape review, occasional co-therapy with supervisors, and live supervision of sessions via telephone consultation.

 Specific application procedures are outlined here.

 Once ALL application materials have been submitted, the most qualified applicants are invited to an interview with the family therapy faculty and current students in the program.
 The interview allows the candidate to ask questions about training and other aspects of the program and provides an opportunity for the faculty to learn more about the candidate.

-What are the requirements for completing a Master of Science degree with an emphasis in Couple and Family Therapy?
+What are the requirements for completing a Master of Science degree in Couple and Family Therapy?

 Requirements for the degree are outlined here.
 Students must complete 51 credit hours for the thesis option and 48 credit hours for the non-thesis option.
 Fifteen credits (5 courses) are seminar, nine credits are supervision of clinical work and the remaining are didactic courses.
 In conjunction with the series of marital and family therapy seminars, students must complete 500 hours of supervised client contact.